contrast-zone/fractarchy-ide/README.md

 - block code: `bcode`
 - horizontal rule: `hrule`

-Restrictions in composing sub-documents are that `address`, `target`, and `icode`accept only quoted strings, while `bcode` accepts a list of quoted strings and interprets them as a span of code lines.
+Restrictions in composing sub-documents are that `address`, `target`, and `icode`accept only a single quoted string, while `bcode` accepts a list of quoted strings to interpret them as a span of code lines.

 Alternatively, sub-documents may be written by the following pattern: